 He was remarkable for the extreme rapidity of his execution—he completed no fewer than 106 large altar-pieces for churches, and his other paintings amount to about 144.
 He was a prolific draftsman who made many drawings, usually in ink, ink with wash, or red chalk.
 Most were made as preparatory studies for his paintings, but for his own enjoyment he also drew landscapes, genre subjects, and caricatures.
 His drawings are noted for their fluent style in which “rapid, calligraphic pen strokes combined with dots, dashes, and parallel hatching lines describe the forms”.

-Let’s enjoy some of his most stunning works.
+Let’s now enjoy his most celebrated works

 Hope you enjoyed the article as much as i did compiling the info and the images!
 See you next time!

 Article publié pour la première fois le 13/11/2012